nasa/harmony-browse-image-generator/README.md

 * `LICENSE` - Required for distribution under NASA open-source approval.
 Details conditions for use, reproduction and distribution.

-* `README.md` - This file, containing guidance on developing the service.
+* `README.md` - This file, containing guidance on developing the library and service.

-* `dev-requirements.txt` - list of packages required for service development.
+* `dev-requirements.txt` - list of packages required for library and service development.

 * `legacy-CHANGELOG.md` - Notes for each version that was previously released internally to EOSDIS, prior to open-source publication of the code and Docker